ammar-abu-yaman/FSM2Java/README.md

 }
 ```

-starting with the state name then optionally defining enter code and exit code that will be executed every time that state is entered or exited respectivly, followed by the state's transitions' defenitions.
+starting with the state name then optionally defining enter code and exit code that will be executed every time that state is entered or exited respectively, followed by the state's transitions' definitions.

 ### Transition specification syntax

-Transitions are generally defined as follow
+Transitions are generally defined as follows

 ```
 transition-name [[# guard-condition #]] => next-state {# .. #}